LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 MEMBERSHIP

 Most of our members are Active members.
 If you have a skill, we can find a use for it.
 If you would like to develop a skill, we can help.
 Active membership includes both benefits and responsibilities.
 Members are asked to volunteer at least a few hours per year to the theater, participate in LTA’s annual meeting, and contribute annual dues of $50.
-In return, members receive the theatre’s newsletter, The Floodlight, eight times annually; one ticket to every production (that’s a mere $7.15 per ticket!); discounted fees for the Theatre’s education programs; a vote at annual meetings; and the opportunity to foster the arts in Alexandria.
+In return, members receive the theatre’s newsletter, The Floodlight; plus one ticket to every regular season production (that’s a mere $7.15 per ticket!); discounted fees for the Theatre’s education programs; a vote at annual meetings; and the opportunity to foster the arts in Alexandria.
 You’ll also have good times and find others with a common interest in the arts.

 To build for the future, LTA offers those under the age of 18 the opportunity to become junior members.
 These younger members are encouraged to function as Active Members by working on productions and learning the craft of theater.
 Junior members are not permitted to vote at the annual meeting, but they receive all the other benefits of Active Members.